-Porphyry copper deposits are the largest source of ore, supplying nearly 60 percent of the world’s copper.
-Porphyry ore bodies typically contain between 0.4 and 1 percent copper in concert with smaller amounts of other metals, such as molybdenum, silver and gold.
-Porphyry deposits are usually massive, with extraction taking place by open-pit mining.
+Porphyry copper deposits are low grade, but are important sources of copper because they can be worked at a large scale for low costs.
+They typically contain between 0.4 and 1 percent copper in concert with smaller amounts of other metals, such as molybdenum, silver and gold.
+Porphyry copper deposits are usually massive, with extraction taking place by open-pit mining.

-Copper-bearing sedimentary rocks are the second-most important deposit, accounting for approximately one-quarter of the world’s identified copper deposits.
+Copper-bearing sedimentary rocks are the second-most important type of copper deposit, accounting for approximately one-quarter of the world’s identified copper deposits.
 Other types of copper deposits include:

 2. Average grade

-Approach grade estimates with a critical eye.
+Investors should approach grade estimates with a critical eye.
 When an exploration company issues grade statements, investors should be sure to compare them to the total depth of the drill core used to determine the grade.
 A high grade at a low depth can have far less value than a mediocre grade consistent through a deep core.
-Corebox is a great tool for this.
+Corebox is a great tool for keeping informed.

 3. Mining costs